komsan-k/SYS-301-CPS/esp32/system-architecture/README.md

 # ESP32 System Architecture

-This README provides a **deep, textbook-ready explanation of the ESP32 architecture**, suitable for courses, laboratories, and academic books in **IoT, Embedded Systems, and Cyber-Physical Systems (CPS)**.
+This section provides a **deep, textbook-ready explanation of the ESP32 architecture**, suitable for courses, laboratories, and academic books in **IoT, Embedded Systems, and Cyber-Physical Systems (CPS)**.

 ---